 Nuclear Regulatory Commission.

-The U.S. Nuclear Regulatory Commission (NRC) staff is announcing the availability of final protective order templates to be used in hearings associated with closure of inspections, tests, analyses, and acceptance criteria (ITAAC).
+The U.S. Nuclear Regulatory Commission (NRC) is seeking public comment on draft protective order templates to be used in hearings associated with closure of inspections, tests, analyses, and acceptance criteria (ITAAC).
 The templates have the purpose of facilitating quick development of case-specific protective orders to support the accelerated ITAAC hearing schedule.
 Participants in ITAAC hearings may, but are not required to, use the templates as the basis for proposed protective orders.